-Instead of owning bonds, I prefer to own assets that grow my income over time.
+Instead of owning lots of bonds I prefer to own mostly equity assets that grow my income over time.
 This means a company that pays a dividend, and increases their dividend over time, can help fight that beast called inflation.
 It’s not the only way to combat inflation of course but it’s a very good one.

 6. Dividends (Canadian dividends) are tax efficient

 As you may or may not know, if you have no other income besides dividend income, you would pay very little income tax (up to a particular income threshold) – as in nothing in some cases.

 Canadian-listed corporations benefit from the dividend tax credit (DTC), which reduces the amount of tax investors pay.
 As an investor, in Ontario in my case, with up to $50,000 in taxable dividend income pays essentially nothing.

 So if you have a large enough dividend portfolio, you and your spouse could theoretically generate $100,000 in dividend income and pay essentially $0 in income tax (depending on the province that you live in).